Emma’s Enrollment Etiquette: an Insider’s Approach for Successful Recruitment - Patient-centricity

 Establishing rapport with a patient (or their caregiver, in certain instances) consists of more than just providing the applicable study information needed to facilitate a discussion about their health.
 Enrollment Specialists are required to know and understand the specifics of study protocols in order to determine patient eligibility.
 Initiating a conversation with a timid or skeptical patient requires compassion, patience, and the ability to defuse or de-escalate difficult situations.
 Determining a patient’s health literacy prior to delivering study information is crucial.
 Simply making note of a patient’s preferred method of contact and availability is not sufficient when considering how best to connect with them.
 Age, gender, geographic location, socioeconomic status, language, culture, the indication under evaluation, associated symptoms, the current standard of care, and approved medications and their potential side effects are among the many components an Enrollment Specialist must evaluate prior to developing a patient outreach strategy.

 Recruitment, engagement, and retention strategies utilized by Enrollment Specialists place the concerns of a potential trial participant first.
 The pre-existing unmet needs, expressed by patients and their caregivers, provide insight into what a meaningful outcome would be for these individuals and their families.
-Enrollment Specialists, through active ongoing engagement efforts, serve as an advocate to voice patient concerns that may not otherwise be heard.
+Enrollment Specialists, through active ongoing engagement effort, serve as an advocate to voice patient concerns that may not otherwise be heard.
 Understanding the patient journey and realistically examining what trial participation would require of a patient, is useful in identifying the prospective barriers that can prevent a study from meeting its enrollment goal.

 Enrollment Specialists are given the unique opportunity to co-create probable solutions with patients and, in turn, apply this information to execute a more efficient recruitment campaign.
 This solution-driven approach, aimed at generating meaningful patient outcomes yields real world results and proves the value of Enrollment Team services.